 If you specify all the intervals at the same time, the term of each interval is calculated separately.
 For example, the completion term of a service may be overdue by mileage or engine hours but not by days.

-In the Done times field, you can specify how many times the service has already been carried out.
+In the Number of executions field, you can specify how many times the service has already been carried out.

 To save the interval, click OK.